-- 59. Water Supply.At present, the main source of water supply for Tirunelveli Corporation is from River Tamirabarani.
-There are infiltration wells constructed near or along the river at several places in the upstream (1 2 km) of Tirunelveli town.
+60. Water Supply.
+At present, the main source of water supply for Tirunelveli Corporation is from River Tamirabarani.
+There are infiltration wells constructed near or along the river at several places in the upstream (1 - 2 km) of Tirunelveli town.
 Wastewater of the towns joints the river downstream of these infiltration wells.
-The water is treated at at Kondanagaram, Manappadaiveedu, Tirumalaikolunthupuram, Krukkuthurai, Suthamalli and Tiruvannathapuram.
+The water is treated at Kondanagaram, Manappadaiveedu, Tirumalaikolunthupuram, Krukkuthurai, Suthamalli and Tiruvannathapuram.
 There are 56 over-head tanks with capacity of water of 36.45millionlitres.
 About 55 MLD of water is supplied to the citywith per capita supply of 116 lpcd from 11 head works, covering 55 wards.
 The treated water is distributed to the city through 40153 domestic and 2003 commercial connections, 1264 public fountains.
 This is being supplemented by 2.88MLD water extracted from underground sources through 1436 bore wells.
-The distribution system consists of rising mains and distribution lines with a total length of 335.74km of distribution lines and 17km rising mains. - 60.
-A new water supply scheme has been designed to meet the growing demand of the Corporation area that envisages supply of 135 lpcd with 5% treatment losses and 10% for transmission and distribution losses.
+The distribution lines and 17km rising mains.

+61. A new water supply scheme has been designed to meet the growing demand of the Corporation area that envisages supply of 135 lpcd with 5% treatment losses and 10% for transmission and distribution losses.
 Ariyanayagipuram Anicut across River Tamirabarani is proposed as source for the water supply improvement scheme to Tirunelveli Municipal Corporation.
-This Anicut is located at about 5 km upstream of Tirunelveli. - 61.
-Sewerage.
+This Anicut is located at about 5 km upstream of Tirunelveli.

+62. Sewerage.
 Tirunelveli town and junction of the Corporation area have underground drainage systems from 1989.
 The remaining areas manage sewage through septic tanks and public conveniences.
-The corporation is divided into 4 Administrative zones.
+The corporation is divided into 4 zones.
 The sewage generated from each zone is collected through a network of street sewers to a collection well.
 The sewage collected in each zone is pumped to the sewage treatment plant constructed at Ramaiyanpattai of capacity 24.20 MLD by adopting Waste Stabilization Pond system.
 The treated effluent is let into the open channel and utilized for Agriculture.
 The total length of sewer line is 187.272 km with 7924 manholes.
 The total number of house service connections is 22,226.

-- 62. Solid Waste Management.
+63. Solid Waste Management.
 Sanitation in the Tirunelveli Municipal Corporation is effectively operated by 17 sanitary units each one composting of two to four wards.
 Each unit is headed by a Sanitary Inspector assisted by Sanitary Supervisor and is allotted necessary equipments, manpower and vehicles for the SWM.
-About 100 metric tonnes of solid waste is collected from the city daily in door-to-door collection.
-The per capita waste generation was is about 350 gram per day and total generation is around 180 tons per day. - 63, Transportation.
-Tirunelveli city being the district headquarters of Tirunelveli, has an extensive transport network.
+About 100 metric tonnes of solid waste iscollected from the city daily in door-to-door collection.
+The per capita waste generation was is about 350 gram per dayand total generation is around 180 tons per day.

+64. Transportation.Tirunelveli city being the district headquarters of Tirunelveli, has an extensive transport network.
 It is well connected to other cities of Tamil Nadu by the National Highway (NH7).
 In terms of railways, Tirunelveli Junction is one of the oldest and most popular stations in Indian Railway.
 A large network of inter-state and intra-state buses ply to various destinations from Tirunelveli.
 There is a good co-existence of both private and public transport in the city round the clock.
-The closest airport to the city is the Tuticorin airport, located at Vaagaikulam in road.

-Thoothukkudi district.
-28 km East of Tirunelveli.
-The Madurai Airport and Thiruvananthapuram International Airport are about 150 km away by
+The closest airport to the city is the Tuticorin airport, located at Vaagaikulam in Thoothukkudi district, 28 km East of Tirunelveli.
+The Madurai Airport and Thiruvananthapuram International Airport are about 150 km away by road.